itzanuj/htmlemail-website/_posts/2017-11-12-mindful-industries-mailgun-case-study.markdown

 <blockquote>
   <img src="/img/mindful-jan.png" alt="Jan Kremlacek" class="blockquote-avatar">
-  <p>&ldquo;...we plugged all the new HTML templates into our design and codebase in less then 1 day&rdquo;</p>
+  <p>&ldquo;...we plugged all the new HTML templates into our design and codebase in less than 1 day&rdquo;</p>
   <cite>&mdash; Jan Kremlacek, Founder</cite>
 </blockquote>